typhomnt/Website/content/pbr_intro.md

 This tutorial is inspired from [https://learnopengl.com/PBR/Theory](https://learnopengl.com/PBR/Theory) and adapted for the ray-tracing course available [here](../raytracing_practs).

+## Introduction ##

 A big challenge in computer graphics is to design shading models mimicking real-life lighting behaviour while allowing intuitive control of object materials.
-Is is also important to be able to make approximations that can provide real time feedback depending on the memory and computations time cost one can afford.
+This control is crucial for artists who are creating assets that have to be integrated in a rendering pipeline.
+For real-time applications like video games, the question of computation time and memory cost is also essential; such models must be flexible enough and allow affordable approximations.

-In this tutorial, we are interested in Physically Based Rendering (PBR) models which aim at simulating light behaviour in a more realistic way, approximating light related equations (unlike simpler models like the Phong model).
+In this tutorial, we are interested in Physically Based Rendering (PBR) models which aim at simulating light behaviour in a more realistic way, approximating light related equations (models like the Phong model are very simplistic in comparison).
-One important aspect of those models is their energy conservative property stating that when interacting with a surface the amount of outgoing light is equal to the amount of incoming light.
-More precisely, the amount of light absorbed, scattered and diffused by object surfaces is equal to the amount of light received on the surface.
-The figure below illustrate these phenomena.
+One important aspect of those models is their energy conservative property stating that when interacting with a surface, the amount of outgoing light is equal to the amount of incoming light.
+More precisely, the amount of light absorbed, scattered and diffused by object surfaces is equal to the amount of light hitting the surface.
+The figure below illustrates these phenomena.

 <p align="center"> <img src="/Images/PBR_Intro/LightInteraction.png" alt="LightInteract" style="width:700px;"/></p>

+## Surface Representation: Micro-Facet model ##

-Modeling this behaviour is highly correlated with how we represent object surfaces.
-Light interaction with object surfaces is modeled by the Snell-Descartes law which describes how incident light gets refracted and reflected on a flat surface.
+Simulating this behaviour is highly correlated with how we represent object surfaces.
+Indeed, light interaction with object surfaces is modeled by the Snell-Descartes law which describes how incident light gets refracted and reflected on a flat surface.

 <p align="center"> <img src="/Images/PBR_Intro/snelldescartes.png" alt="SnellDescartes" style="width:700px;"/></p>

 However, in practice object surfaces are not completely flat, some are rougher than others.
-This is something noticable in real life especially when you look at specular reflection on different objects.
+This is something noticable in real life, especially when you look at specular reflection on different objects.
 More preciselly, rough surfaces tend to produce blurred reflections while smooth surfaces behave like mirrors.
 Thus, the microfacet model was introduced and defines a surface by a continuous sequence of flat micro-surfaces that might be oriented differently, simulating the smooth vs rough aspect of macro-surfaces.
-The roughness property is very important as it controls the amount of light that gets reflected and refracted as well as the direction of outgoing light.
+The roughness property of a material plays a meaningful role in light behavior as it controls the amount of light that gets reflected and refracted as well as the direction of outgoing light.

 Rough Surface         |  Smooth Surface :-------------------------:|:-------------------------:
 ![](/Images/PBR_Intro/roughsurface.png)  |  ![](/Images/PBR_Intro/smoothsurface.png)

+## Light Equation ##

-Having stated all of this principles, our main goal remain the same as in previous practicals, compute the color received by the eye for each pixel.
-More specifically, we are interested in the color and intensity of light that either gets directly reflected from the surface to the eye and light that gets refracted and then re-emitted by the object through diffusion (considering that all the light that gets absorbed is lost).
-In addition, in this tutorial we will neglect the effect of scattering which gives more realistic results but is more costly to compute.
+Having stated all this principles, our main goal remains unchanged, compute the color received by the eye (camera) for each pixel of the output image displayed on our screen.
+More specifically, we are interested in the color and intensity of light that either gets directly reflected from the surface to the eye or that gets refracted and then re-emitted by the object through diffusion (considering that all the light that gets absorbed is lost).
+On the other hand, in this tutorial we neglect the effect of scattering which gives more realistic results (especially useful when rendering skin) but is more costly to compute.

 <p align="center"> <img src="/Images/PBR_Intro/normalsurface.png" alt="NormalSurf" style="width:700px;"/></p>

-The amount of light reflected at a specific direction at a given point of an object surface is given by the reflectance equation:
+The amount of light that gets into a specific direction from a given point on an object surface is governed by laws of physics and more specifically it is given by the reflectance equation:

-$$ L_o(p,v) = \int_A f_r(p,l,v) L_i(p,l)\, n \cdot l  \,dl $$
+$$ L_o(p,v) = \int_A f_r(p,l,v,\alpha_p) L_i(p,l)\, n \cdot l  \,dl $$

-Where p is the point of interest on the object surface, v the direction from p to the eye, $L_o$ the RGB color perceived by our eye from p, l the incident light direction , $L_i$ the incident light radiance on p from direction l, $f_r$ a function controlling the amount of light reflected to direction $v$ with respect to the material property at p and A the hemisphere surrounding p on which we integrate all incoming light directions.
+Where $p$ is the point of interest on the object surface (receiving light), $v$ the view direction from $p$ to the eye, $l$ the incident light direction, $\alpha_p$ the surface roughness at point $p$, $L_o$ the output light radiance (stored as a RGB color) perceived by our eye from $p$, $L_i$ the incident light radiance (also stored as a RGB color) gathering at $p$ from direction l, $f_r$ a function controlling the amount of light reflected to direction $v$ with respect to the material property at $p$ and $A$ the hemisphere surrounding $p$ on which we integrate all incoming light directions.

 <p align="center"> <img src="/Images/PBR_Intro/AreaIntegrate.png" alt="AreaInt" style="width:700px;"/></p>

-In our ray tracing case, we restrict incoming light sources to a given number of point light sources.
-Thus, the integral over $A$ can be transformed into a sum over the different $p$ to light source directions.
+In this tutorial, we further restrict incoming light sources to a given number of point light sources.
+Thus, the integral over $A$ can be transformed into a sum over the different light sources.

-$$ L_o(p,v) = \sum_l f_r(p,p-c_l,v) L_i(p,p-c_l)\, n \cdot \frac{(c_l-p)}{\left\lVert   c_l - p \right\rVert}  $$
+$$ L_o(p,v) = \sum_l f_r(p,p-c_l,v,\alpha_p) L_i(p,p-c_l)\, n \cdot \frac{(c_l-p)}{\left\lVert   c_l - p \right\rVert}  $$

 The incoming reflectance $L_i(p,p-c_l)$ equals to the intensity of the light source $I$, multiplied by its color $C$, and weighted by an attenuation factor which depends on the distance to the source.
 In our case, we will consider that the intensity of light decrease with the square distance to the source:

 $$L_i(p,p-c_l) = \frac{IC}{{\left\lVert p - c_l\right\rVert}^2} $$.

+## The Bidirectional Reflective Distribution Function (BRDF) ##

 The only unknown left is the $f_r$ function that controls the amount of reflected light with respect to materials properties.
 This function is called a BRDF which stands for Bidirectional Reflective Distribution Function.
-Several functions were proposed to simulate real-life materials behavior but all of them respect the energy conservation law, meaning that the amount of outgoing light do not exceed the amount of incoming light and above all the later is divided between reflected and refracted light.
-An important property of the BRDF functions is that there are intresectly symmetric with respect to incoming and outgoing light because of the principle of reversibility of light.
+Several functions were proposed to simulate real-life materials behavior, all of them respect the energy conservation law, meaning that the amount of outgoing light do not exceed the amount of incoming light and above all the later is divided between reflected and refracted light.
+An other important property of the BRDF functions is that there are intresectly symmetric with respect to incoming and outgoing light because of the principle of reversibility of light.
 In our case, we will use the Cook-Torrance BRDF model composed of a diffuse and a specular part: